 Networking skills remain a core requirement for IT professionals, even as technology evolves.
 Strong fundamentals, cloud networking knowledge, automation skills, and troubleshooting ability form the foundation of modern infrastructure expertise.

-By mastering these networking skills, IT professionals position themselves for long-term relevance, stronger interview performance, and better real-world problem solving.
-The future favors those who understand how systems communicate, scale, and stay secure.
+By mastering these networking skills, IT professionals position themselves for long-term relevance, stronger interview performance, and better real-world problem-solving.
+The future favours those who understand how systems communicate, scale, and stay secure.